JAlcocerT/JAlcocerT/content/blog/dev-all-as-a-code.md

 ### PPTs as a Code

+For me there is no better tool than SliDevJS for creating presentations as code:

 {{< cards >}}
   {{< card link="https://github.com/JAlcocerT/slidev" title="My SliDevJS Fork" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Presentations as a Code pushed to Github Pages" >}}
 {{< /cards >}}

+But there are few other:

 1. RevealJS